 Enabling lessons to be challenging also means knowing your students, which contrasts with what studies show is actually occurring in most classrooms.
 In one study, (Lingard, 2007), 1,000 classrooms were observed and there were particularly low levels of intellectual demand and an overpowering presence of teachers talking and students sitting passively waiting.
 Creating challenge is one of the most essential roles of the teacher because this is the essence of how students learn.
 Challenge depends on what students already know, so teachers must know students' prior levels of achievement and dispositions.
 To take on a challenge, students need to know about 90 percent of what they are aiming to master in order to enjoy and make the most of the challenge.
-Overall, challenge can have one of the biggest impacts on progress - up to 6 months over a key stage.
+Overall, challenge can have one of the biggest impacts on progress if it is done correctly, but if not done can have the biggest negative impact on progress - up to 6 months over a key stage.